LeonardoZV/mutation-testing-java-example/README.md

 ## What problem it solves?

-The traditional Code Coverage technique measures only how much of the application code is executed by it's tests.
+The traditional code coverage technique measures only how much of the application code is executed by it's tests.
 It does not verify if the tests are really capable of detecting bugs in the executed code.
 Therefore it only indentifies code not tested.

 In the majority of the cases, the written tests are enough to generate 100% of code coverage, but the code can be modified in a way that it's functionality is changed and all the tests still pass.